ubccr/xdmod/docs/howto-normalized-avg-processors.md

 ```

-- create a jobs-norm-avg-proc-agg.sql at configuration/datawarehouse.d/include
+4. create a **jobs-norm-avg-proc-agg.sql** at the follwing:
+- configuration/datawarehouse.d/include/jobs-norm-avg-proc-agg.sql
 ```sql
 100.0 *
 COALESCE(